Building Skill Through Play: Cooperation between Adults and Students

 1. Updates

-Our Playworks staff are leading the change when it comes to creating a safe, healthy, and inclusive playground, and none of it could be done without the support of our partner school staff.
+Our Playworks staff are leading the change when it comes to creating a safe, healthy, and inviting playground, and none of it could be done without the support of our partner school staff.

-While our impact focus is generally on our students, adults are a huge, necessary component of a healthy and positive school climate and recess.
-In April, our staff is leaning into the social emotional skill of cooperation, specifically between adults and students.
+While our impact focus is generally on our students, adults are a huge, necessary component of a healthy and positive school and recess.
+In April, our staff is leaning into the skill of cooperation, specifically between adults and students.

 Student/teacher cooperation on the playground is great for rapport building, which often gives back to instructional time and its efficiency.
 During recess and CGTs, I often lead one team in a game and ask that our teachers lead the other, or I encourage them to stay passively engaged by at least organizing a game (making teams, signaling the start of play, etc.) even if they don’t want to or can’t actively participate.”- Nicholas Pointer, Program Specialist